AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 ## Conclusion

-I hope you enjoyed this series on `StringInterpolation` and that gives you a glimpse at the power brought by that new design.
+I hope that you enjoyed this series on `StringInterpolation` and that it gave you a glimpse at the power brought by that new design.

 You can [download my Playground here](/assets/StringInterpolation.playground.zip)[^1] with the full implementation for `GitHubComment` (see [part 1](/swift/2018/12/15/swift5-stringinterpolation-part1/)), `AttrString`, and even some fun I tried with an simplistic implementation for `RegEx`.